mitsuhiko/minijinja/minijinja-py/README.md

 ## Runtime Behavior

 MiniJinja uses it's own runtime model which is not matching the Python runtime model.
-As a result there are clear gaps in behavior between the two and only limited effort is made to bridge them.
-For instance you will be able to call some methods of types, but for instance builtins such as dicts and lists do not expose their methods on the MiniJinja side.
-This means that it's very intentional that if you pass a dictionary to MiniJinja, the Python `.items()` method is unavailable.
+As a result there are gaps in behavior between the two but some limited effort is made to bridge them.
+For instance you will be able to call some methods of types, but for instance builtins such as dicts and lists do not expose their methods on the MiniJinja side in all cases.
+A natively generated MiniJinja map (such as with the `dict` global function) will not have an `.items()` method, whereas a Python dict passed to MiniJinja will.

 Here is what this means for some basic types:

-* Python dictionaries and lists (as well as other objects that behave as sequences) appear in the MiniJinja side as native lists.
-They do not expose any specific other behavior and when they move back to the Python side they will appear as basic lists.
-Specifically this means that a tuple (which does not exist in MiniJinja) when moving from Python to MiniJinja turns into a list and will remain a list when it moves back.
+* Python dictionaries and lists (as well as other objects that behave as sequences) appear in the MiniJinja side very similar to how they do in Python.
+* Tuples on the MiniJinja side are represented as lists, but will appear again as tuples if passed back to Python.
 * Python objects are represented in MiniJinja similarly to dicts, but they retain all their meaningful Python APIs.
 This means they stringify via `__str__` and they allow the MiniJinja code to call their non-underscored methods.
 Note that there is